By

 Creation of visualizations and summary tables

-Validation and quality control of results
+Validation and quality control of the results obtained

 Practical applications of descriptive analysis in digital marketing

-Advertising campaign performance and ROI analysis
+Advertising campaign performance analysis and ROI

-- Organic versus paid reach of content
+• Organic versus paid content reach

-- Average response time to customer messages
+• Average response time to customer messages

-Assessment of customer behavior and purchasing path
+Evaluation of customer behavior and purchasing journey

 Sales analysis by marketing channel